Virtualized: Valerie Rose Sterrett

 Even though Sterrett is stepping into more of a recording artist position nowadays, most of her favorite moments have been jamming out with friends in random places and creating little “song babies,” as Sterrett would put it.
 But Sterrett is still steering more toward digital artistry and is in the process of sorting through hundreds of songs she has written over the years in hopes to create and release some stellar singles that may potentially become a debut album.
 “It has just become time to hone-in and record them,” Sterrett says.
 She’s already in the process of releasing three new singles, “Blinding Tornado,” “Think of You” and “Ice Queen”.
 Sterrett says they will be available winter of 2021, “on your favorite listening platform,” she says.

 Even in our seemingly never-ending pandemic world, Sterrett still aspires to a future where becoming a touring musician again is possible.
 Sterrett wants her music to be able to connect to all walks of life—whether it’s performing at a Hollywood bar for a man drinking alone or playing at Utah ski resort for a tourist mother.
 “If I am not touching or inspiring someone in some way, then I am not doing what I am meant to do with my music,” Sterrett says.

 Make sure not to miss Sterrett perform alongside The Fervors and Skumbudz at this month’s SLUG Virtualized Showcase.
-Catch it live on March 19 at 8 p.m. on SLUG’s YouTube channel.
+Watch Sterrett’s performance below, or on SLUG’s YouTube channel.